v3nd3774/HearthstoneParsing/README.md

 Parsing card entity string into fixed length vector representation.

 # How are cards represented?
-See what cars are tested [here](https://github.com/v3nd3774/HearthstoneParsing/tree/master/tests).
+See what cards are tested [here](https://github.com/v3nd3774/HearthstoneParsing/tree/master/tests).

 See below test-case with [`Leeroy Jenkins`](https://hearthstone.gamepedia.com/Leeroy_Jenkins) from [Hearthstone API](https://hearthstoneapi.com/cards) for an example: